cdlib/eschol-ui/README.md

 #### Objects ####

 Objects are generally smaller pieces of the UI compared to components and are typically used in multiple places within components.

-Unlike component files, object files are not typically imported into components; only their styles as Sass Placeholders (see "Authoring Styles" below).
-Likewise, object files often contain a few iterations of the same element to highlight slightly different variations or styles, unlike components.
+Object files are not typically imported into components directly; only their styles as Sass Placeholders (see [Authoring Styles](https://github.com/cdlib/eschol-ui#authoring-styles) below).
+This allows object files to contain a few iterations of the same element to highlight slightly different variations or styles, unlike components.

 An example using the Text Link Object: